-- The Resource model is mostly inferred because of drill spacing at Kora and limited confidence in underground sampling results from Irumafimpa.
-Reliance on historical data; the effect of poor core recovery on reliability of gold values, and possible inaccuracies in density determination are also considered risk factors. - It was not possible to assess the validity of historical Reserve or Resource Models due to the inability to produce reconciliations.
+- The preliminary economic assessment is preliminary in nature.
+It includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
+There is no certainty that the preliminary economic assessment will be realized. - The Resource model is mostly inferred because of drill spacing at Kora and limited confidence in underground sampling results from Irumafimpa.
+Reliance on historical data; the effect of poor core recovery on reliability of gold values, and possible inaccuracies in density determination are also considered risk factors.

+- It was not possible to assess the validity of historical Reserve or Resource Models due to the inability to produce reconciliations.
 Further drilling is required to improve confidence in existing resources (upgrade to indicated and measured) and allow conversion to reserves - Possible breakdown in government and community relations. - Failure to commence mining operations on the Kora deposit by 30 June 2018 could lead to cancellation of ML150. - Mining cost estimations may be in error and need to be refined using actual costs from Irumafimpa once operations are at a steady state - Inadequate water for the expanded treatment plant - Power demand to meet the 400,000 tpa target may be in excess of available supply - Poor geotechnical conditions may increase requirement for concrete and structural earthworks - Cost overruns due to design changes and delays due to slow equipment procurement and wet weather